mdn/content/files/en-us/web/css/contain-intrinsic-size/index.md

 - The first two boxes have an intrinsic size that matches their actual size, so as they flow into view, the layout is recalculated but we see no change in the scrollbar or the scroll position.

-- The third and fourth boxes have a huge intrinsic size, so the initial layout that the browser calculated is far too big.
-  The paragraphs in these boxes are much smaller so that it's obvious you've reached a point that forces a drastic layout change.
+- The third and fourth boxes have a huge intrinsic size, so the initial layout that the browser calculated is far too big, and we've made these boxes smaller so that it's obvious when you've reached a point that forces a drastic layout change.

   When the third and fourth boxes scroll into view, the size is recalculated, making the box and its parent less tall.
   The effect is that the scroller jumps down the page (we've effectively scrolled further through the box than we'd estimated) and the scroller is longer, because the entire page is less tall than we'd estimated.

 - The last boxes have `auto none`, so they have zero estimated size.
-  When they scroll into view the size of the parent increases, the scroller decreases in size and moves up the bar.
+  When they scroll into view the size of the element and its parent are recalculated to be much larger, so the scroller decreases in size and moves up the bar.

+After scrolling all the way to the bottom you can subsequently scroll up and down smoothly, because using `content-visibility: auto` saves the actual rendered size of the element for next time it is displayed.

 {{EmbedLiveSample('Using_auto_value_pairs_for_intrinsic_size', 800, 400)}}